Azure/ADLAwithR-GettingStarted/Azure CLI/README.md

 You will need to select from this list or create a new resource group for creating new Data Lake Store account or Data Lake Analytics account.
 Each Data Lake Analytics account has an Azure Data Lake Store account dependency.
 This account is referred as the default Data Lake Store account.
 You can create the Data Lake Store account beforehand or when you create your Data Lake Analytics account.
 The default Data Lake Store account is used to store job metadata and job audit logs.
 After you have created an Analytics account, you can add additional Data Lake Storage accounts and/or Azure Storage account.

+To create a new resource group:
+`az group create --location --name`
+For e.g.
+`az group create --name shaheenrg --location "Central US"`

 If you don't already have one create a new Data Lake Store account:
 `az dls account create --account "<Data Lake Store Account Name>" --resource-group "<Resource Group Name>"`
+For e.g.
+`az dls account create --account "shaheenadls" --resource-group "shaheenrg"`

 If you don't already have one create a Data Lake Analytics account:
 `az dla account create --account "<Data Lake Analytics Account Name>" --resource-group "<Resource Group Name>" --location "<Azure location>" --default-data-lake-store "<Default Data Lake Store Account Name>"`
+For e.g.
+`az dla account create --account "shaheenadla" --resource-group "shaheenrg" --location "Central US" --default-data-lake-store "shaheenadls"`

 After creating an account, you can use the following commands to list the accounts and show account details:
 `az dla account list`